TLin12345/Calendar/README.md

 # Calendar
 In this program, it contains two functionalities: First, it outputs the weeks of a Gregorian month given a year number and month name.
-For example, if the user requests to see the weeks of “01/2021”, then the program should draw the following table on the screen:
-                            Su Mo Tu We Th Fr Sa
-                            1 2
-                            3 4 5 6 7 8 9
-                            10 11 12 13 14 15 16
-                            17 18 19 20 21 22 23
-                            24 25 26 27 28 29 30
-                            31
-Another functionality of this program is that it should be able to count the number of days between two dates; e.g. given the dates “01/06/2021 01/12/2021”, the program should prints 6 on the screen; while for input “01/12/2021 01/06/2021”, the program will print -6 on the screen.
+Another functionality of this program is that it should be able to count the number of days between two dates; e.g. given the dates “01/06/2021 01/12/2021”, the program should prints 6 on the creen; while for input “01/12/2021 01/06/2021”, the program will print -6 on the screen.

 Program Input Commands:
 1. There are two valid commands in this program: “count MM/DD/YYYY mm/dd/yyyy”